-Raising awareness through opportunities to see or hear about the consultation leaflet drops etc in addition to more personalised and interactive engagement.
-We would expect to be able to generate at least 79,000 opportunities to see or hear about the consultation\.
+Our objective is to provide multiple opportunities to see or hear about the consultation through, for example, broadcast, print and social media, paid-for advertising, targeted leaflet drops etc in addition to more personalised and interactive engagement.
+We would expect to be able to generate at least 87,100 opportunities to see or hear about the consultation.